PHOENIX — Arizona Gov. Jan Brewer used her annual State of the State

 Flanagan, to run a new cabinet-level agency to oversee child welfare.

 The Arizona Department of Public Safety was ordered to conduct an administrative review to determine why the cases were not investigated.

-``Enough with the uninvestigated reports of abuse and neglect,'' Brewer said. ``Enough with the lack of transparency.
-And enough with the excuses.''
+“Enough with the uninvestigated reports of abuse and neglect,” Brewer said.

 The Associated Press contributed to this report.